 Winchester is a medium-sized city located in the state of Virginia.
 With a population of 27,284 people and 12 constituent neighborhoods, Winchester is the 34th largest community in Virginia.

-Unlike some cities, Winchester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Winchester are a mix of both white- and blue-collar jobs.
-Overall, Winchester is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Winchester who work in office and administrative support (12.66%), sales jobs (11.42%), and food service (8.40%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Winchester is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Winchester is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Winchester who work in office and administrative support (14.17%), management occupations (10.20%), and sales jobs (9.75%).

-Winchester is a somewhat ethnically-diverse city.
+Winchester is an extremely ethnically-diverse city.
 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winchester residents report their race to be White, followed by Black or African-American.
 Winchester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.05% of the city’s residents.
-Important ancestries of people in Winchester include Irish, English, Italian, and Scots-Irish.
+People of Hispanic or Latino origin account for 16.31% of the city’s residents.
+Important ancestries of people in Winchester include English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Winchester is English.
 Other important languages spoken here include Spanish and Slavic languages.